Diplomasafe/mceu/mceu-learner/README.md

 # MCEU Learner SPA 📘

-Welcome to the MCEU Learner Single Page Application, a modern Vue.js frontend for the Micro-Credentials platform within the European Union.
+Welcome to the **MCEU Learner Single Page Application**, a modern Vue.js frontend for the Micro-Credentials platform within the European Union.

 ## Overview 🚀

-The MCEU Learner SPA allows students to:
+The **MCEU Learner SPA** allows students to:

 - View and manage their micro-credentials.
 - Access course materials and updates.